vrabbi/tap-workshop/workshop/content/exercises/05-Deployment.md

 name: Live
 url: https://tap-gui.{{ ingress_domain }}/app-live-view/apps/demo
 ```
 Click on the top pod row.
-On the subsequent screen, you can use the "Information Category" dropdown to navigate through detailed troubleshooting data on the Spring Sensors app.
+On the subsequent screen, you can use the "Information Category" dropdown to navigate through detailed troubleshooting data on the Java Web App.

 TAP GUI provides a great deal of information about running software deployed through TAP, Lets see what we can view in the TAP GUI for our Java Web App: